roe-dl/weewx-skyfield-almanac/README.md

 A: The ephemeris files differ in size and coverage of heavenly bodies and time.
 The default, if you do not choose anything, is `de440s.bsp`.
-It covers sun, earth, moon, and some data of the long known planets.
+It covers Sun, Earth, Moon, and some data of the long known planets.
 If you need more, try `de440.bsp` or even `de441.bsp`.
    From time to time the NASA releases new sets of ephemeris files.
 Then you can try the new edition.